 This post is sponsored by Lexington Law.
 All opinions are 100% my own!

 Though you may be laser-focused on knowing everything you can about the company and your interviewer, one of the most important things to do before a job interview is read up on the news.
 Knowing your current events will make you look smart and engaged with the world around you.

-Reading the news could clue you into a story that relates to the company or their field.
+Reading the news, even if it’s stories others have posted on social media, could clue you into a story that relates to the company or their field.
 Having something intelligent to say about stories that impact your employer-to-be makes you look like you really care about them.

 2. Boost Your Confidence

 If you’re like me, you feel like a huge bundle of nerves and anxiety before interviews.
 While you might be feeling nervous and not good enough, try to remember why you’re going there.
 The employers clearly thought you were talented enough to talk with, so have a little confidence in yourself!